Device management

 Chat apps like Microsoft Teams and Slack must also be registered within their respective user interfaces.
 Users must have the xMatters bot installed in their Teams instance before they can register their Microsoft Teams account as a device.
 See Microsoft Teams and Slack for further instructions.

-- To add a new device type click Add and select the device type from the drop down menu.
+- To add a device name, click Add on the upper-right corner of the page and select the device type from the drop-down options.

-The device types available are determined by your service providers.
+The available device types are managed by your xMatters administrator.

 - If you are adding an email device name, you can also specify a list of acceptable domains (the part of the email address following the @ symbol).
 If you do not specify a list of domain names for an email device name, users can use any domain name they choose.